The 8 Best Psychology Books to Understand Human Behavior

 And “Influence” became an instant classic -and deservedly so-.

-Even today, 35 years later, you’d be hard-pressed in finding a better book on influence and persuasion.
+Even today, 35 years later, you’d be hard-pressed to find a better book on influence and persuasion.

 When we ask someone to do us a favor we will be more successful if we provide a reason.